The mission of Student Life is to enhance the personal

 Prior to the Event:

-- Advertising: Any advertisement distributed or posted on campus shall not contain any implicit or explicit reference to alcohol beverages.
+- Advertising: Any advertisement distributed or posted on campus shall not contain any explicit reference to alcohol beverages.

 - Event Authorization: Event authorization forms must be completed and returned to the Office of Student Activities seven (7) days prior to a house event and 14 days prior to a TPV.

 - Guest List: A guest list must be turned in to the Office of Student Activities 24 hours prior to any event.
 Furman allows for a maximum of two guests per member (or fire code capacity, whatever is smaller) at a BYOB event at an off-campus venue, a Third-Party Vendor event at a fraternity house or BYOB event at a fraternity house.
 The number of guests permitted at a Third-Party Vendor event at an off-campus venue must not exceed fire code capacity.
-Limited exceptions will be made for non-Greek events as approved by the AVP/Dean of Students.
+Limited exceptions will be made for non-Greek events as approved by the AVP for Student Development.

 - Pre-Partying: Consuming alcohol prior to any student organization social event or activity is prohibited.
 This includes the residence halls, apartments, fraternity houses and off-campus venues.